x-technology/timemate/README.md

 # TimeMate

 ## Overview:
-This is a demo project to automate daily rutines of consultancy agent (developer)
+This is a demo project to automate daily rutines of consultancy agent (developer).
-- track time over different platform, which you're comfortable with
+- track time over different platform, which you're comfortable with.
-- synchronize tracked time entries with customer's software, e.g. Jira, YouTrack
+- synchronize tracked time entries with customer's software, e.g. Jira, YouTrack.
-- create regular (monthly, weekly) time reports
+- create regular (monthly, weekly) time reports in PDF.
-- create regular invoices (monthly, weekly)
+- create regular invoices (monthly, weekly) in PDF.
-- send reports/invoices over various of channels
+- send reports/invoices over various of channels, e.g. slack, email.
+- reconcline invoices with bussiness account to mark that money is received.
+- tax reporting

 It's an ongoing open-source project explained in tech talks with [X-Technology](https://github.com/x-technology) group.